mhkeller/layercake.graphics/src/content/guide/00-introduction.md

 console.log(myCake.get());
 ```

 > Each of the chart examples on the home page can be run locally by clicking into them and clikcing `Download`.
 If you are using Layer Cake within Sapper, the code here in `main.js` would go inside your components `oncreate()` method, which is how this examples site is built.
-You can also download a starter template at [github.com/mhkeller/layercake-template](https://github.com/mhkeller/layercake-template).

 The `myCake` variable is a Svelte Store that just computed different properties to use in our chart.
 Because we gave Layer Cake values for `x` and `y`, it has measured the extent of our data's x- and y-dimensions and created `xScale` and `yScale` properties.
 It has also measured our DOM element as well as created x- and y-accessors so, for a given row of our data we can compute the value in our coordinate system.